chingu-voyages/soloproject-tier3-chingu-trivia-po/README.md

 - [ ] Try and style your app so that it doesn't overflow the viewport (require scrolling) on any device
 - [ ] Make sure your User Experience design is intuitive (buttons are clearly disabled when not available, messages are clear, etc)
 - [ ] In the name of responsiveness: please try and have your answer buttons (or divs, or whatever you use) collapse into a column in small sizes (iPhone5, etc)

+*Other:*

+- [ ] Your repo needs to have a robust README.md
+- [ ] Make sure that there are no errors in the developer console before submitting

+**Extras (Not Required)**

+- [ ] Make your design fully responsive *(small/large/portrait/landscape, etc.)*
+- [ ] Offer the user the ability to navigate to previous questions
+- [ ] Play with formats for user interaction: drag 'n drop vs. click, etc.

 ## Example